CSDTs/3D_Visualizer/README.md

 ### Fetch Models
 *  Fetch the models using a valid web link or use the default wigwam model.
 If the link is invalid, the application will fall back to using the default wigwam model.
-* Pick a model from the 3D/2D list.
-For 2D, the app presents a grid-like layout displaying all the images of projects fetched from the projects API from CSDT.
-The user can view the image in detail and display the image using AR.
+* Pick a model from the Device/Server list.
+For Server, the app presents a grid-like layout displaying all the images of projects fetched from the projects API from CSDT.
+The user can view the image in detail and display the image using AR if no 3D model data are found.
+If there is a 3D model associated with the project, the user can visualize it in 3D and AR.
+* Import models from a third-party source (e.g. mail attachment), visualize it and save on device.

 ### Manupulate models with SceneKit
 * Zoom, move and rotate model with gestures